Summertime is the ideal time to keep the imagination going with the following crafts inspired by kids’ favorite books.

 4. The Secret Garden Flowers

 Mary Lennox may have found a secret garden in the novel written by Frances Hodgson Burnett, but kids can make their own flowers and gardens.
 No need to keep these beauties under lock and key.
 Your child will want to display them where everyone can see them.

-Get different colored tissue papers and pipe cleaners and let the kids choose their favorites.
-Lay 6 to 10 tissue papers (various colors work best) on top of each other in a neat square.
+Get different colored tissue paper and pipe cleaners and let the kids choose their favorites.
+Lay 6 to 10 sheets of tissue paper (various colors work best) on top of each other in a neat square.
 Starting on one end, make about a one-inch fold and continue accordion style to the other side of the tissue paper.
 Fold the sheets in half length-wise.
 Wrap a pipe cleaner around the center by the fold to hold the paper tightly and let the rest of the pipe cleaner hang down like a stem.
-Cut a half circle by the end of the papers slightly to create pretty petals.
+Cut a half circle by the end of the paper slightly to create pretty petals.
 Unfold and separate the tissue paper slowly to create the flower.
 Fluff the tissue paper out to make the flowers a little fuller.